Set up a multi-tenant environment

 The segmentation of each tenant's data into a database provides additional benefits:

 - Backup: Each tenant's data can be subject to different backup policies.
-This can be useful for something like tenancy being used for staging and production where the staging environment requires less stringent backups (backups are the responsibility of the administrator setting up Deep Security Manager).
+This may be useful for something like tenancy being used for staging and production where the staging environment requires less stringent backups.
+(Backups are the responsibility of the administrator setting up Deep Security Manager.)

 Configuring database user accounts

 SQL Server and Oracle use different terms for database concepts described below.

 |One tenant's set of data||Database||Tablespace/User|

 The following section uses the SQL Server terms for both SQL Server and Oracle.

 Since multi-tenancy requires the ability for the software to create databases, the dbcreator role is required on SQL Server.
 For example:

 For the user role of the primary tenant, it is important to assign DB owner to the main database: